elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

 ---

-### Which pattern category does the Memento pattern fall under?
+### The Memento pattern belongs to which pattern category?

 <details>
   <summary>